US Forex Brokers

 2. Negative Balance Protection

 Brokers are obligated to implement safeguards that prevent traders from losing more money than they have deposited.
-This feature is particularly important during periods of high market volatility.
+This protection is particularly important during periods of high market volatility.

 3. Investor Compensation Schemes

-Although not universally mandated, many brokers participate in compensation schemes that protect client funds in the event of insolvency, ensuring partial or full recovery of deposits.
+Although not universally mandated, many brokers participate in compensation schemes that protect client funds in the event of insolvency, allowing for the partial or full recovery of deposits.

 4. Leverage Restrictions

-Brokers must enforce leverage limits of 1:50 for major currency pairs and 1:20 for minors to mitigate excessive risk exposure for retail clients.
+Brokers must enforce leverage limits of 1:50 for major currency pairs and 1:20 for minor pairs to reduce excessive risk exposure for retail clients.

 5. Risk Disclaimers

-All marketing materials, trading platforms and communications must include clear risk warnings to educate clients about the inherent risks of Forex trading.
+All marketing materials, trading platforms, and communications must include clear risk warnings to inform clients about the inherent risks of forex trading.

 6. Fund Segregation

 Brokers are required to maintain client funds in segregated accounts, separate from their operational funds.
-This ensures that client assets are safeguarded in case of broker default.
+This helps safeguard client assets in the event of broker default.

 7. Automated Margin Closeouts

-Brokers must have automated mechanisms in place to close out trading positions when account margins fall below pre-determined levels, minimising the risk of catastrophic losses for clients.
+Brokers must have automated mechanisms in place to close trading positions when account margins fall below predetermined levels, reducing the risk of severe losses for clients.

 8. Regular Reporting and Audits